liefery-it-legacy/blog/_posts/2018-07-31-to-optimize-your-workflow-make-it-disappear.md

 ```

 In GitHub's UI I now create the pull request.
 I don't have to describe the
-ticket requirements though as the bot handles this.
-After I created the pull
+ticket requirements, though, as the bot handles this.
+After I create the pull
 request, it immediately adds all the required information with a comment.

 ![Jira ticket description in the pull request on GitHub][ticket-github]